New Billing and Prescribing Procedures

-The business of caring for patients is affected by the new law, and IBC can help you to understand how this will affect your organization.
+The business of caring for patients is affected by the current law, and Independence Blue Cross can help companies understand how this will affect their organization.

 Please consult these lists regularly, as they are projected to change from time to time.